 Mitts said in a Nov.
 6 statement: “I want to thank everybody out there near and far for their support.
 We took a grassroots campaign and made something out of it.”

 At age 25, he was elected the youngest lawmaker in the Democratic-controlled state Assembly.
-Six years later, he ran for the state Senate and became part of the blue wave that flipped the upper chamber to Democratic control in the fall of 2018.
+Six years later, he ran for the state Senate and became part of the blue wave that flipped the upper chamber to Democratic control in fall 2018.

-During his lawmaker career, Skoufis focused on advocating for local interests in budget negotiations, expanding early childhood education programs at public schools, and cutting what he said were unnecessary corporate tax incentives at taxpayers’ expense.
+During his legislative career, Skoufis focused on advocating for local interests in budget negotiations, expanding early childhood education programs at public schools, and cutting what he said were unnecessary corporate tax incentives at taxpayers’ expense.

 In the past legislative session, he ranked third among all state senators in the number of sponsored bills passed by the state Legislature.